French cooking royalty mourns again at Robuchon memorial

 Poitiers (France) (AFP)

-Top names in French cooking, as well foreign followers and thousands of well-wishers, are to attend a memorial service Friday for Joel Robuchon, the world's most-starred Michelin chef who died earlier this month.
+Top names in French cooking, as well as foreign followers and hundreds of well-wishers, attended a memorial service Friday for Joel Robuchon, the world's most-starred Michelin chef who died earlier this month.

-The public homage to one of the most famed figures of French gastronomy will take place at Saint Paul's cathedral in the western city of Poitiers where a giant poster of the 73-year-old has been put on display.
+The public homage to one of the most famed figures of French gastronomy took place at Saint-Pierre Cathedral in the western city of Poitiers where a giant poster of Robuchon was on display.

-France's cooking royalty, including Alain Ducasse, Michel Guerard and Andre Dutournier, are expected to attend in their chef's whites, along with cooks from across the world, including a delegation from Japan.
+France's cooking royalty, including Alain Ducasse, Michel Guerard, Guy Savoy and Andre Dutournier, attended in their chef's whites, along with cooks from across the world.

-Robuchon's death on August 6 from pancreatic cancer marked the passing of a second French superstar this year, following the demise of the "pope" Paul Bocuse in January whose funeral was also attended by the French culinary elite.
+Robuchon's death at the age of 73 on August 6 from pancreatic cancer marked the passing of a second French superstar this year, following the demise of the "pope" Paul Bocuse in January whose funeral was also attended by the French culinary elite.

-"It will be an opportunity for the profession to pay homage," Michelin-starred chef Alex Manes, head of Robuchon's Parisian restaurant L'Atelier, told AFP, adding that the cathedral setting was appropriate for the "very religious" chef.
+Michelin-starred chef Alex Manes, head of Robuchon's Parisian restaurant L'Atelier, told AFP that the cathedral setting for Robuchon's memorial was appropriate for the "very religious" chef.

 He still had 24 stars at the time of his death, with foodies lining up from Tokyo to Paris to Macau for seats in his L'Atelier restaurants, where they can watch chefs in action, perched on high stools at a U-shaped bar.